Chart Color Schemes

 Ravenswood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections from 2022 with a 2021 base year are adopted and adjusted using weighted aggregation methods.
-Looking ahead, population projections indicate an increase just below the median of non-metropolitan areas nationally.
-By 2041, Ravenswood is expected to grow by 308 persons, reflecting a total increase of 7.5% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, Tasmania State Government's Regional/LGA projections released in 2022 with a base year of 2021 are adopted with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
+Looking ahead, population projections indicate an increase just below the median for non-metropolitan areas nationally by 2041, with Ravenswood expected to gain 308 persons, reflecting a total increase of 7.5% over the 17 years.

 Frequently Asked Questions - Population